CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 ### Note on "Tissue-weighted" vs. `T-SPOON`  smoothing

 Comparing both formulas for "tissue-weighted" vs. `T-SPOON`  smoothing approaches, one can notice their similarity, except for the masling applied after taking the ration (but this is not so important).
 Effectively `T-SPOON` is just a special case of the "Tissue-weighted" where the finer modulated warped tissue weights as simply approximated by a binary mask!

+There remain a few "grey zones" with `T-SPOON` as the binarization of tissue maps is not explictly defined or limited to a simple 20% threshold (for the group-wise mask).
+The latter could actually lead to difficulties if/when one wants to use `T-SPOON` on both GM and WM and proceed with statistical analysis.
+Indeed some voxels could well end up in **both** GM and WM masks.
+My take on this is that one should rather use the explicit "majority mask" as proposed with the `hMRI` toolbox.

 ## Simulation